darkdevil3610/Gourav-profile-card/Readme.md

 ---

 ### Project Brief
-#### In this tutorial we'll learn how to create cool 3d social media icon using html and css , we'll use font awesome icon library for icons
+#### In this tutorial we’re going to learn how to create a animated profile card html css we'll font awesome icon library for icons in this cool animated profile card we have Profile image Main content section , Social media icons , Skills section

 # Building project
 > ### Before building project init your project as a public repo